TheNewTimeGamer/dev-case/Readme.md

 The api class also supports registration but is as far as the api is concidered identical to logging in.

 ## Additional information
-Some code will contain comments containing `Developer note`.
+Some code will contain comments containing `Developer note:`.

 These notes are put in place to explain my reasoning, why I used a short hand or alternatives that could have been used.